 As we told you a little earlier, All For Padel is present in 40 countries and works hand in hand with clubs, associations and international federations.
 Its main objective is to grow the discipline throughout the world.
 In addition, the firm wishes to present projects with high added value such as the manufacture of equipment but also the installation of tracks as well as the training of future coaches via the All For Padel Academy.
 In 2021, AFP recorded a turnover of around 30 million euros.
 Ambitious and confident, the latter would aim for a 70% increase for the current year.

-According to José Luis Sicre, co-founder and CEO of All For Padel “The entry of SOFEP into the capital of the company supposes that we could benefit from better means to structure ourselves and strengthen the projects that we have in the pipeline.
-Moreover, they all have in common to make the padel internationally and consolidate our status as a market leader.”
+According to José Luis Sicre, co-founder and CEO of All For Padel “SOFEP's entry into the company's capital means that we could benefit from better means to structure ourselves and strengthen the projects we have in the pipeline.
+Moreover, they all have in common the growth of padel on an international level and the consolidation of our status as a leader in the market.”

 Luis Parras, a partner at SOPEF, also spoke about this new alliance.

-“AFP represents a great opportunity for us as we seek to develop our presence internationally.
-In addition, many key elements made us decide to invest in this company.
-Indeed Adidas is a powerful brand with a very good positioning on the padel and above all a great professionalism on the part of its management teams in recent years.”
+“AFP represents a very great opportunity for us because we are looking to develop our presence internationally.
+In addition, many key elements have made us decide to invest in this company.
+Indeed, Adidas is a powerful brand with a very good positioning in the padel market and above all great professionalism on the part of its management teams in recent years.”

 Sebastien Carrasco

-Future naturopath and passionate about padel, Seb is the health/food gentleman of Padel Magazine.
+Future naturopath and padel enthusiast, Seb is the health/food man of Padel Magazine.
 He juggles between pala, quinoa and essential oils.
 For almost two years now he has been dealing with the news of the little yellow ball with the same passion.

 Tags